Covid-19 Pandemic: QI Responds

 Using Voice to Detect COVID-19

-QI researchers Shlomo Dubnov and Shahrokh Yadegari are part of a collaborative, multinational effort to use changes in voice to detect COVID-19.
+QI researcher Shlomo Dubnov is part of a collaborative, multinational effort to use changes in voice to detect COVID-19.
 The team is gathering voice and coughing audio samples from people who both have and have not tested positive for COVID-19.
 Then, researchers including those at UC San Diego, are using algorithms and neural networks to pick out differences in the patterns between the two groups, with a goal of being able to detect if someone has the virus simply by asking them to speak or cough into their phone or computer microphone.
 The effort includes computer scientists, electrical engineers and mechanical engineers from Jacobs School of Engineering and several different companies and institutions, including Voca.ai, Vocalis, Carnegie Mellon University and MIT.
 The researchers are also working with Zuzor, a startup company, to develop and repurpose tools to deploy these detection algorithms over apps and web browsers.

 Researchers Create New Algorithm to Study Genetic Building Blocks of Immunity